CalliStef/Callista-Lucia/docs/ui-components/ui-components.md

 </div>
 <br>

-**5.** In the “Login” frame, add another text box and type “Mori is a simple To Do List app designed to keep you organized and productive!”, pressing enter after the spaces in the words “list”, “you”, and “productive!”.
+**5.** In the “Login” frame, add another text box and type “Mori is a simple To Do List app designed to keep you organized and productive!”, pressing `Enter` after the spaces in the words “list”, “you”, and “productive!”.

 <div align="center">
 <img src="https://github.com/CalliStef/Callista-Lucia/blob/gh-pages/assets/images/task2.5_img5.png?raw=true" width="250" />